gravity9-tech/mongo-cse/README.md

 * `connectionUri` - MongoDB URI
 * `databaseName` - name of the database
 * `collectionName` - name of the collection on which change stream listener should be applied
 * `keyName` - name of the key that will be used as partitioning key.
 Default value is `_id`.
 Key value is required for every document and should be of type ObjectId.
+Value of the key doesn't have to be unique.
 * `numberOfPartitions` - how many partitions should be used (how many parallel listeners can be run)
 * `workerConfigCollectionName` - by default set to `changeStreamWorkerConfig`.
 Collection name in which worker config is stored
 * `clusterConfigCollectionName` - by default set to `changeStreamClusterConfig`. collection name in which cluster config is stored